Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 An simple operation in a parameterized server.

+### SpecialHeaders_ClientRequestId

+- Endpoint: `get /special-headers/client-request-id/`

+Test case for azure client request id header.
+SDK should not genreate `clientRequestId` paramerter but use policy to auto-set the header.
+Expected header parameters:

+- client-request-id=<any uuid string>

 ### SpecialHeaders_Repeatability_immediateSuccess

 - Endpoint: `post /special-headers/repeatability/immediateSuccess`

 Check we recognize Repeatability-Request-ID and Repeatability-First-Sent.

-### SpecialHeaders_RequestId_nonStandard

-- Endpoint: `get /special-headers/request-id/non-standard`

-Non-standard request id header.
-SDK should not genreate `clientRequestId` paramerter but use policy to auto-set the header.
-Expected header parameters:

-- x-ms-client-request-id=<any uuid string>

 ### SpecialWords_Model_get